ansible/molecule/README.rst

 Authors
 =======

-Molecule project was created by `Retr0h <https://github.com/retr0h>`_ and it is now community-maintained as part of the `Ansible`_ by Red Hat project.
+Molecule project was created by `corserp <https://github.com/corserp>`_ and it is now ci-maintained as part of the `Ansible`_ by Red Hat project.

 .. _license: